Paath.online blog

 Next Step: Talk to a Machine Learning Tutor

-If you are serious about learning ML, the fastest path is a structured plan + regular practice + a mentor who corrects your mistakes.
+If you are serious about learning ML, the fastest path is a structured plan, regular practice, and a mentor who corrects your mistakes.